arunnegi-07/DSA/Standard_Interview_Questions/06-SmallestPositiveMissingNumber/Intuition_Indexing.md

     whose correct positions are from index '0' to '4' are already present inside the array.

-    therefore, the smallest positive integer which is missing is : if we assume 'p' as the index from where the next separation was starting that is in our case index '5', then the smallest positive number missing is : p + 1 = 5 +1 = '6'.
+    therefore, the smallest positive integer which is missing is : if we assume 'p' as the index from where the next separation is starting that is in our case index '5', then the smallest positive number missing is : p + 1 = 5 +1 = '6'.